Last Updated on November 28, 2023 by Kyle Whitley

 - Only a few parts require maintenance and cleaning, no changing engine oil , spark plug, or engine air filter.

 If you are looking to clear tree branches from your property after a storm or heavy rain, you will want a chainsaw that starts immediately without the need for maintenance or refueling.
 An electric chainsaw is a perfect tool for such an occasion.

 Although electric chainsaws only became popular in the last two decades, the technology has been around for almost a century.
 Previously, it wasn’t feasible to market them commercially.
 Tech advances have made them more economical to produce and use.

 The price of electric chainsaws has come down considerably.
-Today, you can purchase an electric chainsaw in the market at a similar price as a gas based chainsaw.
-With the government’s drive and subsidies towards eco-friendly products, we expect the prices will continue to go down in the future.
+Today, you can purchase an electric chainsaw in the market at a similar or lower price than a gas chainsaw.
+With the government’s drive and subsidies towards eco-friendly products, we expect the prices for electric models will continue to go down in the future.